devuri/wpenv-console/docs/cli/setup/index.md

-# Setup Command - Search and Replace Domain in Multiple Files
+# Setup Command - Creates a fresh .env file

 The `Setup Command` is a part of `wpenv-console` that simplifies the process of configuring and setting up a WordPress environment.
 This command is particularly useful when you need to quickly setup your WordPress project.